-- 1. Preparation for careers in engineering and related areas, for achieving technical leadership and to make a contribution to the economy and national development; - The educational requirement towards registration as a Professional Engineering Technologist with the Engineering Council of South Africa as well as to allow the graduate to pursue careers in engineering and related fields; - A thorough grounding in mathematics, natural sciences, engineering sciences, engineering modelling, engineering design and the ability to enable applications in fields of emerging knowledge together with an appreciation for the world and society in which engineering is practiced; - 4.
-For graduates with an appropriate level of achievement in the programme, the ability to proceed to study in Level 8 programmes e.g. Bachelor Degree, Honours Degree or Postgraduate Diploma in Engineering or other fields and then proceed to Masters Degrees studies.
+- Preparation for careers in engineering and related areas, for achieving technical leadership and to make a contribution to the economy and national development; - The educational requirement towards registration as a Professional Engineering Technologist with the Engineering Council of South Africa as well as allows the graduate to pursue careers in engineering and related fields; - A thorough grounding in mathematics, natural sciences, engineering sciences, engineering modelling, engineering design and the ability to enable applications in fields of emerging knowledge together with an appreciation for the world and society in which engineering is practised; - 4.
+For graduates with an appropriate level of achievement in the programme, the ability to proceed to study in Level 8 programmes, e.g. Bachelor's Degree, Honours Degree or Postgraduate Diploma in Engineering or other fields and then proceed to master degree studies.\.

-The learner will be awarded this qualification if he/she has successfully completed all modules (as outlined in section (c) below) and demonstrated competence (to the satisfaction of the assessors) in all Graduate Attributes as per E-05-PT ECSA standard outlined below.
+The learners will be awarded this qualification if they have successfully completed all modules (as outlined in section (c) below) and demonstrated competence (to the satisfaction of the assessors) in all Graduate Attributes as per E-05-PT ECSA standard outlined below.